abc579/simple-git-lfs-server/README.md

   address this. _Note:_ I was not familiar with dependency management systems since in PL SQL everything is embedded in the Oracle Database.

-- Tests: _yes, that too._ Doing tests with `asserts` is not very good.
-I have seen some frameworks like GoogleTest; looks good.
+- Tests: _yes, that too._ I have seen some frameworks like GoogleTest;
+  looks good.
 I might add it in the future.

 - Project Directory Structure: _I really have no idea_ how to address this.
 I decided to take a look at C++ GitHub repositories but I found